Organized retail crime: Legislation

-On July 15, 2008, Reps.
+On 15 July 2008, Reps.
 Brad Ellsworth, D-Indiana, and Jim Jordan, R-Ohio, introduced the Organized Retail Crime Act of 2008 that would make it a felony to engage in activities that further organized retail crime.
 Specific and narrow obligations upon on-line marketplaces known to be used by high-volume sellers of stolen merchandise are also included to benefit legitimate online businesses.

-On August 1, 2008, Sen. Dick Durbin, D-Ill. introduced the Combating Organized Retail Crime Act of 2008 that would give law enforcement the ability to prosecute, among other things.
+On 1 August 2008, Sen. Dick Durbin, D-Ill. introduced the Combating Organized Retail Crime Act of 2008 that would give law enforcement the ability to prosecute, among other things.

 In January 2023, Sen. Chuck Grassley, R-Iowa, and Sen. Catherine Cortez Masto, D-Nevada, introduced the Combating Organized Retail Crime Act (S. 140), which would update current federal criminal penalties related to organized retail crime and establish a new law enforcement coordination center within Homeland Security Investigations at the Department of Homeland Security to improve coordination between federal, state and local law enforcement agencies.
 Companion legislation was introduced later in 2023 in the House of Representatives (H.R.
 895), sponsored by Reps.
 Ken Buck, David P. Joyce, Susie Lee and Dina Titus is co-sponsored by nearly 70 other representatives.
 This legislation is supported by the NRF and other retail industry groups.

-In December 2023, NRF retracted a claim it had made in April that "nearly half" of retail inventory shrinkage in 2021 was attributable to ORC.
-Data actually showed that 37% of shrinkage was attributable to all external theft, not limited to ORC.
+The bill was approved by the House of Representatives in May 2026.

 Multi-national crime

 Some criminal organizations are multi-national (or trans-national) with operations in and between several different countries.
-ACAMS, Largest International Financial Crime Prevention Community Worldwide, has said: “Organized retail crime (ORC) is a low-risk, high-reward business line for transnational criminal organizations’ portfolios, that presents a significant financial and public safety risk".
+ACAMS, Largest International Financial Crime Prevention Community Worldwide, has said: "Organized retail crime (ORC) is a low-risk, high-reward business line for transnational criminal organizations' portfolios, that presents a significant financial and public safety risk".
 They indicate that one type of operation is for criminal operatives to smuggle destitute people into a country and have them pay for their transport by conducting directed retail shop lifting, often moving from city to city.